 GitHub is a popular online repository data scientists use to store their notebooks whether they be Zeppelin or Jupyter.
 Zepl supports integration of both notebook types from GitHub via Spaces as described below.
 Note that the files in GitHub must be in JSON (Apache Zeppelin) or ipynb (Jupyter) format.

 Note: GitHub synchronization is unidirectional from GitHub to Zepl so edits in Zepl do not get updated in GitHub.
 Also the notebooks from GitHub are read-only in Zepl and need to be cloned to modify.

 Click the New Space button in the main page to create a new Space and fill in the name and description fields.
 Then check External Repository and select GitHub from the dropdown menu.

-In order for ZEPL to connect to your Github repository, you will need a Github personal access tokens.
+In order for Zepl to connect to your GitHub repository you will need a GitHub repo access scope token as pictured below.

-The Github space will automatically re-synchronize to the Github repository every 10 mins and will add new notebooks, update any modified notebooks, and remove any deleted notebooks.
-You can also manually retrigger the synchronization.
+The GitHub space will automatically synchronize with the GitHub repository every 12 hours and will add new notebooks, update any modified notebooks, and remove any deleted notebooks.
+You can also manually re-trigger the synchronization.

-You can now enjoy the power of ZEPL with your notebooks store in Github.
+You can now enjoy the power of Zepl with your notebooks stored in GitHub.